mavryk-network/testnets/boreasnet-about.markdown

-### Bake on the Atlasnet network
+### Bake on the Boreasnet network

 To improve reliability of the chain, you can take part in the consensus by becoming a baker.
-In that case, you will need some test tokens from the [faucet](https://atlasnet.faucet.mavryk.network).
+In that case, you will need some test tokens from the [faucet](https://boreasnet.faucet.mavryk.network).

 If you are not a bootstrap baker, you need to register your key as a delegate using your alias or `pkh`.
 For instance:
 ```bash=2